AsutoshaNanda/Web-Brochure-Builder/README.md

-# 📚 Web Brochure Builder – A Journey From URL to Storytelling Masterpiece
+# Multilingual Web Brochure Generator

-## 🌟 Introduction: The Tale Begins
+## Introduction: The Tale Begins

 Imagine you’ve just discovered a promising startup, an inspiring nonprofit, or a vibrant community platform.
 You want to share its essence with investors, potential partners, or curious customers—**but you don’t have the time to sift through endless pages, extract key messages, and craft a compelling narrative**.

 Enter **Web Brochure Builder**, a Python notebook that transforms a website’s raw content into a polished, multilingual brochure with a dash of humor and personality.
 It’s more than a script; it’s a digital storyteller that **listens, curates, and translates**—all powered by OpenAI’s GPT‑4o‑mini.

-## 📖 The Story So Far
+## The Story So Far

 The repository started as a personal experiment: *“Can I automate the creation of a marketing brochure straight from a website?”* The answer was a resounding **YES**, but only after a series of adventures: